bioDS/lab/sasha.md

 ### Alexandra "Sasha" Gavryushkina

-I am a research fellow working on developing methods for analysis of single cell spatial data.
+I am a Lecture at the University of Adelaide working across a range of topics in mathematical and computational biology